German-BioImaging/omero-ontop-mappings/README.md

 ```console
 ontop-cli/ontop endpoint -m PREFIX/PREFIX.obda -t PREFIX/omemap.ttl -p PREFIX/PREFIX.properties -x PREFIX/catalog-v001.xml
 ```
+ or use the convenience script provided in the deployment directory.

 If all goes well, this will launch the OMERO Virtual Knowledge Graph SPARQL endpoint at http://localhost:8080.
 You may wish to configure a different port and/or hostname.
 Consult the ontop-cli user manual to this effect (`ontop-cli/ontop help endpoint`).